Community Services – Careers That Make a Difference

 Every year one in five Australian adults will be affected by some form of mental disorder, highlighting the importance of accessible mental health community support programs.
 While some mental health disorders can be overcome or managed with treatment, some people can be severely affected by their mental illness to the point where they are psychiatrically disabled.

 ‘When someone has experienced mental illness it is often necessary, once they have sufficiently recovered, to re-establish community connections and day-to-day living skills.
-By being part of the community, mental health services help break down some of the stigma that surrounds mental illness', says Policy and Research Manager of Psychiatric Disability Services of Victoria (VICSERV), Wendy Smith.
+By being part of the community, mental health services help break down some of the stigmas that surrounds mental illness', says Policy and Research Manager of Psychiatric Disability Services of Victoria (VICSERV), Wendy Smith.

-Mental health is on the national agenda and awareness in the community is increasing, and that bodes well for those working in this growing sector.
+As the third leading cause of disability burden in Australia, mental health is on the national agenda and awareness in the community is increasing, and that bodes well for those working in this growing sector.

-‘One of the most rewarding things about working in mental health is working alongside someone to help them achieve their goals.
-People affected by mental illness can and do recover, sometimes to lead different lives, and mental health workers get to experience this change and the sense of hope that drives it', says Smith.
+"One of the most rewarding things about working in mental health is working alongside someone to help them achieve their goals.
+People affected by mental illness can and do recover, sometimes to lead different lives, and mental health workers get to experience this change and the sense of hope that drives it", says Smith.

-With opportunities in entry-level positions to corporate areas, there are great opportunities for development and growth.
+With opportunities in entry-level positions in corporate areas, there are great opportunities for development and growth.
 While some roles require no qualifications, studying a certificate III or IV in aged care will give you a good foundation in the required skills and training and help you stand out from the competition.

 ‘With improved working conditions and wages, the disability services sector has become a real alternative to the public and private sector employment markets.
 It is attracting job seekers who are looking to see results for their efforts and who want to make a significant contribution to their community', says a DSA spokesperson.